 Todd S. Sechser is the Pamela Feinour Edmonds and Franklin S. Edmonds, Jr. Discovery Professor of Politics; Professor of Public Policy at the Batten School of Leadership and Public Policy; and a Senior Fellow at the Miller Center of Public Affairs.

 David Waldner (Ph.D.
-Berkeley) is interested in the formation of the modern state, the political economy of economic development, and the politics of authoritarian survival, democratic transitions, and democratic breakdowns.
-In addition to an active research agenda on these topics, he also writes on qualitative methods of causal inference.
-His current research projects look at the political resource curse, political outcomes in the post-Arab Spring Middle East, and the long-term consequences of labor-repressive agriculture in Iraq and the American South.
+Berkeley) is interested in the formation of the modern state, the political economy of economic development, and the origins of democracy and dictatorship.
+He also writes on qualitative methods of causal inference.
+His most recent book is Rethinking the Resource Curse.